xiandong79/xiandong79.github.io/_posts/2017-04-24-cs231n-convolutional-networks.md

-**ConvNet** architectures make the explicit assumption that the inputs are images, which allows us to encode certain properties into the architecture.
+未完成 **ConvNet** architectures make the explicit assumption that the inputs are images, which allows us to encode certain properties into the architecture.

 These then make the forward function more efficient to implement and vastly reduce the amount of parameters in the network(32* 32* 3 = 3072 weights a layer for a regular Neural Network).